 Step 1 - Inspection

 Begin the process of repairing a chest freezer that fails to cool food properly by examining the freezer to determine the cause.
-There are a range of potential causes for the temperature being incorrect and you may be able to find it simply by looking hard enough.
+There is a range of potential causes for the temperature being incorrect and you may be able to find it simply by looking hard enough.

 Step 2 - Check the Thermostat

 The first step you should take for a freezer that's not cold enough is to check the thermostat.
 Whether it has been knocked out of place or is faulty, it can often be the cause of temperature problems that affect your freezer.
-If it is on an inappropriate temperature setting, return it to the correct level and leave the freezer for an hour to determine whether this corrects the problem.
+If it is in an inappropriate temperature setting, return it to the correct level and leave the freezer for an hour to determine whether this corrects the problem.
 Alternatively, the thermostat may be defective and will need to be replaced.
-It is usually located behind the temperature control dial and will require the use of a screwdriver to remove the cover after the power supply has been disconnected.
+It is usually located behind the temperature control dial and will require the use of a screwdriver to remove the cover after the Freezer has been unplugged.
 You may need to use a flashlight and remove the temperature dial to enable you to get proper access.
 Removing this will expose two wires which must be connected to a replacement thermostat.

 Step 3 - Defrost

-If your chest freezer has an exposed coil rather than one which is hidden beyond a panel, you may notice that frost builds up on it.
+If your chest freezer has an exposed coil rather than one which is hidden beyond a panel, you may notice that frost builds upon it.
 It is possible for the build-up of ice to become significant enough to prevent the freezer from cooling properly.
-Even if you are unable to see the coils, if you find that the space for food is gradually diminishing because of ice build up, you know you have a problem.
+Even if you are unable to see the coils, if you find that the space for food is gradually diminishing because of ice build-up, you know you have a problem.
 Rectify this by clearing out all the items from the freezer and switch off the power supply to defrost it.
 Put down a drop cloth or newspapers and leave the door open as the defrosting occurs to prevent water dripping onto the floor.

 Step 4 - Check the Self-defrost

-If you have a chest freezer which has a self-defrost system, you may find that a build-up of ice can still occur because the system has failed.
+If you have a chest freezer that has a self-defrost system, you may find that a build-up of ice can still occur because the system has failed.
 To test this, follow the above defrost process to determine whether the temperature returns to normal.
 If the same problem arises, check your instruction manual to find out whether it is possible to manually reset the defrost timer so that the freezer knows the correct intervals for cooling and defrosting.